primaryodors/primarydock/README.md

 </ol>

 Note to developers: if you run podock under a memory utility such as valgrind, you are likely to see a lot of errors saying that uninitialized variables are being used or that conditional jumps depend on them.
-These are false positives.
+Most of these are false positives.
 Many places in the code create temporary arrays of pointers and then assign those pointers addresses of objects that persist throughout the entire program execution.
-The memory tool "thinks" the objects are uninitialized even when they are.
+The memory tool "thinks" the objects have not been initialized even when they have.
 We recommend using the --undef-value-errors=no option with valgrind or the equivalent switch in your utility of choice.